GSA/challenges-and-prizes/_historical-challenges/healthcare-associated-venous-thromboembolism-ha-vte-prevention-challenge.md

   vein thrombosis (DVT), pulmonary embolism (PE), or both, is an important and growing public health issue.
 Prevention of healthcare-associated VTE (HA-VTE) is a national hospital safety priority.
-Many HA-VTEs can be prevented, but VTE prevention strategies are still not being applied regularly or effectively across the United States.    <strong>The Challenge:</strong>    To support and promote HA-VTE prevention, HHS and CDC announce the 2015 HA-VTE Prevention Challenge.
+Many HA-VTEs can be prevented, but VTE prevention strategies are still not being applied regularly or effectively across the United States.    <br><strong>The Challenge:</strong>    To support and promote HA-VTE prevention, HHS and CDC announce the 2015 HA-VTE Prevention Challenge.
 The challenge will bring prestige to organizations that invest in VTE prevention, improve understanding of successful implementation